Hsabonchi/JS/README.md

  <pre>
     ▶ JavaScript is a`Dynamically typed languages`means you do not have to specify types every time.
       Dynamically-typed languages perform type checking at runtime,determines its variables' data types based on their values e.g a=1.In Javascript,we do'nt use <strike>int a=1 </strike>

     ▶ JavaScript is one of the core technologies of the World Wide Web.

+     <strong> Basic types </strong>

+     Six Data Types that are primitives, checked by typeof operator:
+      ▶ undefined : typeof instance === "undefined"
+      ▶ Boolean : typeof instance === "boolean"
+         ▶  Boolean: logical values, that is, either True of False.
+0 or 1.

+      ▶ Number : typeof instance === "number"
+      ▶ String : typeof instance === "string"

  </pre>